 When I was growing up I am pretty sure I never once had barbecue.
 Yes, I know…I was horribly neglected growing up in the suburbs of Connecticut and it isn’t that my dad didn’t grill meat.
 He could grill stuff up that tasted delicious but there was no actual barbecue sauce involved.
 When I moved to Texas after college I learned SO much about what real barbecue really is!
 In Texas, a good BBQ always involves beef.
 Not pork, chicken or any other type of meat.
 Only beef.
 And the sauces are always spicy, not sweet.
 Here in Georgia it seems like barbecue is always pork and the sauce is a little bit sweeter than I am used to.
 Of course, it seems like all barbecue involves a grill.
 So, what happens when you are in a hurry, have NO pork or beef, but are still in the mood for barbecue?
 You throw chicken breasts in the crockpot with some barbecue sauce, cook it low and slow, pull it apart with a couple of forks and serve it on a bun!
 No grill required, which is nice when it has been raining for 4 days!

 To top off my barbecue chicken sandwich I made a nice raw coleslaw recipe.
 I don’t really care for coleslaw that has a mayonnaise based sauce but have had a few zesty non mayo based ones that I really enjoyed.
 I decided to play around with a few ingredients and use this zesty coleslaw recipe as a topping to my slightly non traditional barbecue sandwich.
 The great thing about this easy coleslaw recipe is the array of bright colors it contains.
 You can pretty much eat a rainbow with just this simple slaw!
 It turned out delicious with a nice crunch and plenty of flavor.
-Put this barbecue chicken and zesty coleslaw on a bun next time you are craving a filling yet healthy meal!
+Put this barbecue chicken recipe and zesty coleslaw on a bun next time you are craving a filling yet healthy meal!
 If you don’t want to use a prepackaged sauce, check out Confessions of an Overworked Mom’s homemade barbecue sauce recipe.

 Barbecue Chicken Sandwich with Zesty Coleslaw Recipe